cscart/docs/en/user_guide/users/vendors/account_balance.rst

 In earlier versions of Multi-Vendor (`4.4.x <http://docs.cs-cart.com/4.4.x/user_guide/users/vendors/account_balance.html>`_, `4.3.x <http://docs.cs-cart.com/4.3.x/user_guide/users/vendors/account_balance.html>`_) we used the term **payout** in 2 cases:

-* When a vendor made a payment to the store owner.
+* When a vendor made a payment to the marketplace owner.

-* When the store owner made a payment to a vendor.
+* When the marketplace owner made a payment to a vendor.

 Since Multi-Vendor 4.5.1 there are 2 separate terms for these cases: **payout** and **withdrawal** respectively.